Contact Us

 Are you able to take off the necessary time for tummy tuck recovery?

-Lastly, don’t forget about your recovery from tummy tuck surgery.
+Lastly, don’t forget about your tummy tuck surgery recovery.
 Whether it’s a full tummy tuck or a mini tummy tuck, all patients will be required to take time off from work or school for this major procedure.

 Full recovery requires at least six weeks of total downtime; though, you will be able to begin incorporating your daily activities back into your life after a few weeks of recovery.

-The best way to find out if you could benefit from tummy tuck surgery is to book a consultation appointment with Dr. Matthew Schulman.
-As one of the nation’s top board-certified plastic surgeons, Dr. Schulman is highly regarded in his field and has extensive experience performing tummy tuck procedures for his NYC patients.
+The best way to find out if you could benefit from tummy tuck surgery is to book a consultation appointment with board certified plastic surgeon Dr. Matthew Schulman.
+As one of the nation’s top board-certified plastic surgeons, Dr. Schulman is highly regarded in his field and has extensive experience performing abdominoplasty procedures for his NYC patients.

 References